 Traveling with young kids aka toddlers and babies can be a lot of fun.
-But only if you choose the right destination.
+But only if you choose the right destination and know what to bring.
 That’s why we compiled a list of best international places to travel with toddlers to make your next family vacation a fun memory.

 Additionally, we asked other travel bloggers to share their best countries to travel with toddlers to make this post a first-hand experience guide only!